 Determine the type of water pipes in your home.
-Most homes use CPVC or cross-linked polyethylene (PEX).
+Most homes use copper water pipes, but some use CPVC or cross-linked polyethylene (PEX).
 Use fittings appropriate for the type of pipe in your home.
 Do not use iron or PVC pipe - they are not suitable for potable water.